Erik-Holzinger/ubuntu-scripts/README.md

 ```

 ## update-discord
-Since discord does not provide an apt repository, this script can be used to download and install the latest deb package of Discord if a newer version is available.
+Since Discord does not provide an apt repository, this script can be used to download and install the latest deb package of Discord if a newer version is available.

 For convince, a systemd trigger can be defined.